kim-tsao/rhdh-plugins-renovate/workspaces/orchestrator/plugins/orchestrator-common/report.api.md

 // @public (undocumented)
 export const ASSESSMENT_WORKFLOW_TYPE = "workflow-type/assessment";

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@interface" is not defined in this configuration
+// Warning: (ae-missing-release-tag) "AuthToken" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface AuthToken {
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'provider': string;
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'token': string;
+}

 // Warning: (ae-missing-release-tag) "capitalize" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)